mastrojs/mastrojs.github.io/data/guide/server-side-components.md

 All files in the `routes/` folder are sent out unmodified to your website's visitors – except for JavaScript files ending in `.server.js` or `.server.ts`.
 The code in these files is run and the result is sent to your website's visitors.

-Rename the `routes/index.html` file to `routes/index.server.js` and change its contents to:
+Rename the `routes/index.html` file to `routes/index.server.js` (or create it if you don't have one yet) and make its contents:

 ```js title=routes/index.server.js ins={1-7,14,21,24-25}
 import { html, htmlToResponse } from "mastro";